0xPolygonMiden/miden-base/docs/src/architecture.md

 * State and Execution model

 ## Transaction Life Cycle
-Let's look at how Alice can send Bob 5 MATIC in Polygon Miden to demonstrate the main protocol.
-We'll be showcasing all the three principle concepts viz.
-Accounts, Notes and Transactions.
+Let's examine how Alice can send Bob 5 MATIC in Polygon Miden to demonstrate the primary protocol.
+We'll be showcasing all three basic concepts i.e., Accounts, Notes, and Transactions.

 _Note: Due to the asynchronous execution model, the assets must be transferred in two separate transactions._